Back to Blog

 1. The Release: "What is one thing I am holding onto from today that I can let go of?"

 2. Tomorrow's Anchor: "What is the ONE priority for tomorrow?"
+(Just one.
+If you have 10 priorities, you have zero).

 3. Daily Highlight: "What was the best moment of today?"